Who Was Colonel Harland Sanders?

 Early Life and Career

-Best known for founding the fast-food chain Kentucky Fried Chicken, Colonel Harland David Sanders was born on September 9, 1890, in Henryville, Indiana.
+Harland David Sanders was born on September 9, 1890, in Henryville, Indiana.
 After his father died when he was 6 years old, Sanders became responsible for feeding and taking care of his younger brother and sister.
-Beginning at the age of 10, he held down numerous jobs, including farmer, streetcar conductor, railroad fireman and insurance salesman.
+Beginning at an early age, he held down numerous jobs, including farmer, streetcar conductor, railroad fireman and insurance salesman.

 At age 40, Sanders was running a service station in Kentucky, where he would also feed hungry travelers.
 Sanders eventually moved his operation to a restaurant across the street, and featured a fried chicken so notable that he was named a Kentucky colonel in 1935 by Governor Ruby Laffoon.